scionproto/scion/doc/dev/contribute.rst

 in the form of a GitHub issue, in order to create a consensus among the SCION community.
 Typical examples for substantial change proposals include:

-* Adding, changing, or removing compontents or functionality
+* Adding, changing, or removing components or functionality
 * Changing interfaces between components

 Proposals for changes to the SCION protocol (e.g., header format, processing